Secretary Seward statue to be unveiled in Alaska

 A statue of Secretary William Henry Seward is just days away from being installed in downtown Juneau.

-The Juneau Empire reports (http://bit.ly/2sMTOiJ ) the statue commemorates the 150th anniversary of the Treaty of Cession that made Alaska a U.S. territory.
+The statue commemorates the 150th anniversary of the Treaty of Cession that made Alaska a U.S. territory, The Juneau Empire reported (http://bit.ly/2sMTOiJ ).
 The statue arrived in Juneau a few weeks ago after traveling from Seward's longtime home in New York, through Nebraska and up to Juneau.

 As Secretary of State in 1867, Steward signed and helped negotiate the Treaty of Cession with Russia.